yigiterinc/SecretFinder/README.md

 # SecretFinder
-Implemented for CS 222-Programming Studio course in my Senior year.
+Implemented for CS 222-Programming Studio course in my second year.
 A console game about making guesses.
 Learned about Test Driven Development, List processing and a bit of string manipulation.

 For more information please refer to the original description in http://aktemur.github.io/cs222/assignment_numbergame.html